The BEST Crockpot Ham with Homemade Glaze

 Instructions

 • Remove ham from packaging and place in a large (7+ quart) slow cooker.
-Discard flavor packet (if any).
-Place ham flat-side down in slow cooker, but if it doesn't fit, ham can be placed on it's side so the lid can close.
+Discard glaze packets (if any).
+Place ham flat-side down in the slow cooker, but if it doesn't fit, ham can be placed on its side so the lid can close.

 Slow Cooker with a whole Spiral Ham.